Beo-Coder/muehki-gds1porsche/README.md

 1. Go to /Settings/Set Preset
 2. Select desired preset
-3. Device will reset automatically
+3. The Device will reset automatically

 ## Save Preset